henriqueaf/bank_accounting/README.md

 [![CircleCI](https://circleci.com/gh/henriqueaf/bank_accounting/tree/master.svg?style=svg)](https://circleci.com/gh/henriqueaf/bank_accounting/tree/master)

-# README
+# Bank Accounting
 ## About
 This is a fake Bank Account system that allow registered users to simulate money(Brazilian BRL) transferences with each other.
 It's an implementation of specs described [here](https://gist.github.com/bezelga/f4f6c065a454665122b875b1566d5178).

 Basically this system allow any person to sign up and start to transfer money to other people.
 To make a transference the user only need to select other user account and value of the transference.
 Of course, there are some rules:
 * Source account need to have enough money
 * Both accounts (source and destination) need to be a valid one
-* Ensure that credit and debit transactions stay together (if one fail, the other one is canceled)
+* Credit and debit transactions must stay together (if one fail, the other one is canceled)

 It uses a Ruby on Rails framework and PostgreSQL as database.